AlexGalays/durendal-js/README.md

 Render().into().addedAnimation(addedAnimation)
 ```
 Note that JQuery effects are not great but will work fine in most simple scenarios.
-You can of course use any other tweaning libraries to programmatically animate the nodes.
+You can of course use any other tweening libraries to programmatically animate the nodes.

 <a name="sales-pitch"></a>